List of Tribes in Indonesia and Their Social Institutions

 This one ethnicity is divided into two, namely tribes who live on the coast and tribes who live in the interior.
 The two populations differ in many aspects such as way of life, dialect, rituals and even social structure.
 The division of the Asmat language downstream of the river is divided into parts of the northwestern coast group and parts of the southwest coast group.
 Meanwhile, the Asmat language division is divided into the Keenok and Kaimok groups.

-See also difference between entrepreneurship and entrepreneur
+See also difference between rest and soap

 7. Bugis Tribe